-Human Resources (HR) Officer Salary
+The average salary for a Human Resources (HR) Officer is $69,958.

 Job Description for Human Resources (HR) Officer

 A human resource (HR) officer helps an organization develop, improve, and implement policies related to employees.
 They make sure that each employee is properly trained for his or her work and posseses the skills needed for the job.
 Some areas that the HR officer oversees include conditions of employment, diversity, accessibility, negotiations with external agencies, pay, and recruitment.
 HR officers must have an excellent understanding of their company to find the right candidates for job op…Read more

 Human Resources (HR) Officer Tasks

 Popular Employer Salaries for Human Resources (HR) Officer

 Human Resources (HR) Officer Job Listings